department-of-veterans-affairs/vets-website/_disability-benefits/conditions/exposure-to-hazardous-materials.md

           <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness/">
           <h5>Gulf War Illness</h5>
           <span>
-            The many diseases associated with serving in Southwest Asia
+            Certain illnesses, disorders, and conditions are associated with serving in Southwest Asia.
           </span>
           </a>
         </li>